aimeos/aimeos-docs/src/manual/plugin-details.md

 : The plugin type, which can be only "Order" for basket plugins at the moment.

 Provider (required)
-: This is the last part of the plugin provider class name, e.g. "Shipping" for the "\Aimeos}MShop\Plugin\Provider\Order\Shipping".
+: This is the last part of the plugin provider class name, e.g. "Shipping" for the "\Aimeos\MShop\Plugin\Provider\Order\Shipping".
 The name of the provider is **case sensitive**, so "shipping" is not the same as "Shipping"!
 Each plugin provider can be enhanced by one or more decorators that must be added to the provider name and separated by a comma.
 To configure the "Shipping" plugin provider in combination with e.g. a decorator called "Example", enter "Shipping,Example" into the input field of the provider.
 For a list of plugins and decorators that are part of the Aimeos core, please have a look at the [plugin overview](plugins.md).

 Label (required)
-: An internal label which helps you to identify the plugin and which can be used for searching in the administration interface.
+: An internal label which helps you to identify the plugin and can be used for searching in the administration interface.

 Created (read-only)
 : Date and time when the entry was added.
 This value is set automatically.